Homemade Salted Caramel Sauce Recipe

 • Heat the cream in the microwave or on the stove top until warm but not boiling.
 Set aside.

 • In a pot or saute pan with a large surface area, spread sugar in a thin, even layer.
 Turn burner to medium and heat until parts of the sugar begin to liquefy.
+The sugar will form clumps before going liquid.
 This part feels like it takes awhile, but once it starts to melt it will go fast.

 • Gently stir, making sure unmelted sugar comes in contact with the greatest heat source.
-Continue, stirring often, until all the sugar is melted.
+Continue, stirring often, until all the sugar is melted and turns a deep amber color.
+If it seems to be going too fast, lower the heat.

 • Dribble a small stream of the cream into the caramel whisking constantly.
 It will bubble a lot and be slightly terrifying.
 Continue to add the cream, a little at a time, whisking.
 Once about half the cream is incorporated, you can add the rest in a steady stream, continuing to whisk until smooth.

 • Stir in vanilla and salt, to taste.
-Serve warm or pour into an airtight container and refrigerate until ready to serve.
-The caramel will harden when cold.
-Simply rewarm in the microwave when ready to use.
+Serve warm or pour into an airtight container and cool completely, then refrigerate.
+The caramel will thicken considerably when cold.
+It's great used as a dip this way, or you can rewarm it in the microwave to drizzle on your favorite drinks and desserts.

 Notes